-MEASURES PF ROJECT OBJECTIVES PROJECT CONSTRAINTS FEDERAL OBJECTIVES SOUTH PONTE VEDRA AND VILANO Maximize Storm Damage Reduction to Infrastructure Maintain Existing Recreation (Beach and Nearshore) Maintain Beach/Dune Interaction Consistent with Federal Laws National Economic Development (NED) Environmental Quality Other Social Effects Regional Economic Development (RED) Total Measu Carried Forwar (Yes/No Nonstructural Measures (NS) S-1 No-Action No impro∨ement No impact to nearshore recreation.
+MEASURES Pi ROJECT OBJECTIVES PROJECT CONSTRAINTS FOUR A CCOUNTS SOUTH PONTE VEDRA AND VILANO Reduce Storm Damage to Infrastructure, Including SR A1A Maintain Existing Recreation (Beach and Nearshore) Maintain Environmental Quality Including Beach/Dune Interaction Consistent with Federal Laws National Economic Development (NED) Other Social Effects Regional Economic Development (RED) Total Measu Carrie Forwai (Yes/N - 1 Nonstructural Measures (NS) S-1 No-Action No impro∨ement No impact to nearshore recreation.
 Loss of beach recreation.
-Natural and artificial loss due to private shore protection measures.
+Natural and artificial loss due to priotection protection measures.
 Consistent with Federal law.
 No project cost.
 No damages prevented.
 Possible loss of dune habitat.
 Loss of turtle nesting habitat due to decreased beach/dune width and private shore protection measures.
 Minimal change to other factors.
 Small life safety risk due to hurricane evacuation route damage.
 Moderate risk to loss of public facilities (parking, beach access, bathrooms).
 Negative effect on community cohesion due to perceived inequality.
 Loss of property value and tax value.
 Loss of other revenue related to existing beach as long -term erosion continues.
-0 1 0 2 1 1 0 0 5 Yes S-2 Coastal Construction Control Line Increasing construction standards could decrease damage to future construction No impact to nearshore recreation.
+110 710 11011 0 1 0 2 1 1 0 0 5 Yes S-2 Coastal Construction Control Line Increasing construction standards could decrease damage to future construction No impact to nearshore recreation.
 Loss of beach recreation.
 Natural and artificial loss due to private shore protection measures.
 Implemented by state/local government and is consistent with Federal law.
 Would impact future construction but not impact damages to existing inventory which NED calculation is based on for this study.
 Possible loss of dune habitat.
 Loss of turtle nesting habitat due to decreased beach/dune width and private shore protection measures.
 Minimal change to other factors.
 Small life safety risk due to hurricane evacuation route damage.
 Increased requirements/ restrictions on future construction are typically unfavorable.
 Loss of property value and tax value.
-Loss of other revenue 1 1 0 2 1 1 0 0 6 No 3-3 Moratorium on Construction No improvement to damage of current construction but elimination of damage to future construction No impact to nearshore recreation.
+Loss of other revenue related to existing beach as long-term erosion continues. + 1 1 0 2 1 1 0 0 6 No Moratorium on Construction No improvement to damage of current construction but elimination of damage to future construction No impact to nearshore recreation.
 Loss of beach recreation.
 Natural and artificial loss due to private shore protection measures.
 Implemented by state/local government and is consistent with Federal law.
 Would impact future construction but not impact damages to existing inventory which NED calculation is based on for this study.
 Possible loss of dune habitat.
 Loss of turtle nesting habitat due to decreased beach/dune width and private shore protection measures.
 Minimal change to other factors.
 Small life safety risk due to hurricane evacuation route damage.
 Moderate risk to loss of public facilities (parking, beach access, bathrooms).
 Negative effect on community cohesion due to perceived inequality.
 Loss of property value and tax value.
 Loss of other revenue related to existing beach as long term erosion continues.
-6 No